mezod/awesome-indie/README.md

 **Notes:**

-If [$], it means it's not free and probably means I haven't tried it but still decided to add it because of the several references.
+- If [$], it means it's not free and probably means I haven't tried it but still decided to add it because of the several references.
+- This repo was once [#1 on Github Trending](https://medium.com/@mezood/making-money-from-your-own-code-has-never-been-easier-but-its-still-hard-2242ddaae6a1)! :_)

 <!-- In general, I'd be wary of the several paid content-like products specially targetted to indie devs, so unless you can prove their value I'd like to keep them off of this list as much as possible. -->